 For this section suppose is s separated map, finite type map of schemes.
 Many general forms of representability have been proven several of which are given in FGA Explained.
 Here we list several of the common forms:

 If is representable by a scheme, then by descent theory for sheaves it is representable by the same scheme in all the topologies listed above.
 In general, representability gives representability in a finer topology (of the ones listed).

 If is representable then a universal sheaf on is called a Poincare sheaf.
 It is universal in the following sense: if and is invertible on , then there is a unique such that for some invertible on we get .

-The Picard stack is just stack of invertible sheaves on , i.e. the fiber category? over is the category of line bundles on (not isomorphism classes).
-If is proper and flat, then is an Artin stack since is the Hom stack? which is Artin.
+The Picard stack is the stack of invertible sheaves on , i.e. the fiber category? over is the category of line bundles on (not just their isomorphism classes).
+(Hence it is the Picard groupoid equipped with geometric structure).

 Note the following “failure” of the relative Picard scheme: points on do not parametrize line bundles.
 The low degree terms of the Leray spectral sequence give the following exact sequence , but as noted above , so we see exactly when a -point comes from a line bundle it is when that point maps to in this sequence.

 This gives us an obstruction theory lying in for a point corresponding to a line bundle.
 If is representable we could take to find a universal obstruction.
 Intuitively this is because the Picard stack is the right object to look at for the moduli problem of line bundles over .
 The Picard scheme is the -rigidification of the Picard stack.